CSR

 These emissions are directly proportional to the quantities purchased.

-Reducing them involves, for example, the use of recyclable materials.
-This is already the case for galvanized steel, stainless steel, copper, and aluminum, which constitute a significant portion of our purchases and are 100% recyclable.%.
-Insulation materials such as glass wool and recyclable wood.
-All of these materials are sorted and recycled on our site.
-A large portion of used cardboard is shredded to serve as packing.
+Their reduction can be achieved, for example, through the use of recyclable materials.
+This is already the case for galvanized steel, stainless steel, copper, and aluminum, which make up a significant portion of our purchases and are 100% recyclable.%Insulation materials such as fiberglass and recyclable wood are used.
+All these materials are sorted and recycled on our site.
+A large portion of the used cardboard is shredded for use as packing material.

-We are considering the possibility of integrating them into some of our equipment, thus reducing their carbon footprint.
+We are considering the possibility of integrating them into some of our equipment, thereby reducing their carbon footprint.

-Other avenues are already being tested by ourselves, our customers, and specialized sectors.
-In all cases, the aim is to increase the lifespan of equipment, which is naturally long.
+Other approaches are already being tested by us, our clients, and specialized sectors.
+In all cases, the aim is to increase the lifespan of the equipment, which is naturally long to begin with.

-- Repair: having spare parts available to enable our customers to repair equipment beyond the 7 contractual years.
+- Repair: having spare parts available to allow our customers to repair equipment beyond the 7-year contractual period.

-- Reuse: consists of reusing material in its original form without major modification (cleaning, etc.) Already made with spiral ducts, grilles or diffusers for example.
+- Reuse: consists of reusing equipment in its original form without major modification (cleaning, etc.).
+Already done with spiral ducts, grids or diffusers for example.

 Category 5 - Indirect emissions associated with products sold

-This is the category where VIM 's action is most significant.
-While part of the emissions is linked to the use of the equipment (operating time and conditions, environment, maintenance, configuration, etc.), part is linked to the technologies and components used for their design.
+It is in this category that VIM 's action is most important.
+While some emissions are related to the use of the equipment (operating time and conditions, environment, maintenance, settings, etc.), some are related to the technologies and components used in its design.

-Equipment equipped with motors and fans meets regulations such as ECODESIGN (ErP) whose objective (requirements reviewed periodically) is to reduce electricity consumption and, more broadly, the impact on the environment.
+Equipment with motors and fans must comply with regulations such as ECODESIGN (ErP), the objective of which (requirements reviewed periodically) is to reduce electricity consumption and, more broadly, the impact on the environment.

-The use of higher efficiency motors (IE2/IE3/IE4) and electronically commutated motors (ECM) has become common in our products.
+The use of higher efficiency motors (IE2/IE3/IE4) and electronically commutated motors (ECM) has become common on our products.

-All motors also accept speed variation when it is functionally advantageous.
+Furthermore, all motors accept speed variation when it is functionally advantageous.

-Ventilation Units are also concerned with specific performance requirements depending on the type and applications.
+Ventilation units are also affected, with specific performance requirements depending on the type and applications.

-This is obviously the case for double flow CTAs with heat exchanger (UVDF) which contribute to recovering energy and reducing their consumption.
+This is obviously the case for double flow air handling units with heat exchangers (UVDF) which help to recover energy and reduce their consumption.

-The implementation of technologies that help reduce energy consumption affects other products.
-NOVAX 3D induction hoods allow extraction and introduction flow rates to be reduced by 35% compared to a traditional hood.
+The implementation of technologies that help reduce energy consumption affects other products as well.
+NOVAX 3D induction cooker hoods reduce extraction and intake flow rates by 35%.% compared to a traditional cooker hood.

-Most of our ranges are covered by PEP Eco passport sheets (www.inies.fr) necessary to determine the carbon footprint of the building.
+Most of our product ranges are covered by PEP Eco passport fact sheets (www.inies.fr) necessary to determine the carbon footprint of the building.

-They take into account the entire product life cycle, from the extraction of raw materials to its end of life, not forgetting transport, implementation and the use of the product itself.
-We periodically work to reduce the environmental impact of our products, including EGES.
+They take into account the entire product lifecycle, from raw material extraction to end-of-life, including transportation, implementation, and the product's actual use.
+We work regularly to reduce the environmental impact of our products, including greenhouse gas emissions.

-Part of our action plan in this category consists of promoting EGES reductions linked to technological modifications or improvements.
+Part of our action plan in this category involves valuing GHG reductions linked to technological modifications or improvements.

-All our solutions and ranges for reducing these indirect GHG emissions can be found at en/
+Discover all our solutions and product ranges for reducing these indirect greenhouse gas emissions at en/

 Environment

-• Reduction, sorting and recovery of waste: recycling at more than 95%%
+• Waste reduction, sorting and recovery: recycling at over 95%%

 • Photovoltaic electricity production: 53,000 kWh/year with a forecast of a new tranche of 550,000 kWh/year in 2025

-• Use of renewable energy in our buildings: air/water heat pump, Canadian well, double-flow CTA with high-efficiency exchangers
+• Use of renewable energy sources in our buildings: air-to-water heat pumps, earth-air heat exchangers, dual-flow air handling units with high-efficiency heat exchangers

-• Reducing our carbon footprint: low-consumption lighting, ECM motors, flow modulation, inverter compressor, thermodynamic water heater, etc.
+• Reducing our carbon footprint: low-energy lighting, ECM motors, flow modulation, inverter compressor, thermodynamic water heater…

 • Reduction of water consumption, treatment of rainwater and wastewater

-• Membership of the eco-organizations Ecologic and Eco-systèmes for professional and household WEEE
+• Membership in the eco-organizations Ecologic and Eco-systèmes for professional and household WEEE

 Social and human rights